sbonga04/sbonga04/README.md

 ## Hi there 👋
+Welcome to my Profile, A student at University of the Western Cape persuing Computer Science degree.
+Headed to Software engineering + Ofensive Security Well in the meantime i'm learning about API's and the backend of the web.

 <!--
 **sbonga04/sbonga04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.